 Tuesday night up north after a long day doing what I get paid for (or, at least, pretending to do it).

 I was shacked up at the Hilton.
 Officially I go to that hotel because we get a freebie on the gold level of their loyalty scheme, which means free breakfast and some free nights in the hotel – I will no doubt have enough points for a night on my own at the Milton Keynes Hilton some time before I go to my grave.
 If I keep staying there.
 The real reason is obviously that there were several new caches up in Fleetwood, and the Hilton is the best-placed hotel (on our company system) for travelling up there.
 It’s a 20-25 minute drive straight up the coast.

-The first cache was at one end of the golf course – part of a cunning new series who’s names all begin with a digit.
+The first cache was at one end of the golf course – part of a cunning new series with names that all begin with a digit.
 As a result of doing 7-8 of these, I am now only missing an “X” in the Alphanumeric Challenge.
 There’s an “X” up near Cranfield somewhere, so we’re laughing.
 Back at the plot, there was some mucking about caused by being the wrong side of a sea wall.
 The cache was in a ditch, but as it’s been dry, the ditch wasn’t wet.
 OK.

 After this, I moved around the other end of the golf course and parked up to walk back for the remaining 4 caches around the sea wall.
 I missed the first one, so thought I’d better move on – only limited light at this time of year.
 At least it was sunny if a little cold.
 There were 3 others around here, all easy finds and in perfect spots for a bit of setting sun seaside photography.
 On the way back I had another pop at the one by the golf tee, and this time trusted the GPS properly and stuck my hand into a big clump of grass.
 Got it!
 And it was a big one, with plenty of room to drop off the 4 trackables I nabbed at the event last week.